Serpenseth/TigerWallet/README.md

    * TigerWallet currently uses an API that is free, and it only fetches the price from centralized exchanges.

 5. TigerWallet runs on Windows, Linux, and MacOS*
-   * Currently supports Monterey.
+   * Currently supports Monterey and higher.
 Untested on M series Macs

 **Current cons of using TigerWallet (working on it!)**: